zulkifal/aws/README.md

 - Retrieve an encrypted email from S3 bucket: get-encrypted-mail.rb

-WARNING: These samples are not meant to be used in production, please test the code in a staging environment and make necessary changes to make it production ready.
+WARNING: These samples are not meant to be used in production, please test the code in a staging environment and make necessary changes to make them production ready.